Russia's hypersonic missile strike on Kyiv and Ukraine's retaliation claims

 Key details reported by multiple sources:

-• Ukrainian President Volodymyr Zelenskyy warned on Saturday (May 23, 2026) that Russia was preparing a strike using the hypersonic Oreshnik missile, citing intelligence from Ukraine, the US, and Europe
+- Ukrainian President Volodymyr Zelenskyy warned of an impending Oreshnik strike on May 23, citing intelligence from Ukraine, the US, and Europe.

 Points of Difference